Stadio Olimpico, Roma, 08.07.1990

 Brehme pen 85. / –

-Having reached the World Cup Final, Germany would find themselves up against defending champions Argentina in what was a straight rematch of the classic encounter that took place four years earlier in Mexico City.
+Having reached the third World Cup Final, Germany would find themselves up against defending champions Argentina in what was a straight rematch of the classic encounter that had taken place four years earlier in Mexico City.
 On this occasion however Franz Beckenbauer’s side would be favourites, against an Argentinian side that had defied all of the odds to find themselves in the showpiece event.

 While the unbeaten Germans had followed the form book in making their way into a third successive final – their sixth in all – the defending champions had somehow managed to scrap and stumble through with a side that was a shadow of the one that had lit up the tournament in 1986.
 After a traumatic start to the tournament that had seen them beaten 1-0 by tournament minnows Cameroon and lose their ‘keeper Neri Pumpido, a scrappy 2-0 win over the Soviet Union – marked by another Diego Maradona handball, this time a clearance off the line – was followed by a 1-1 draw with Romania that saw Carlos Bilardo’s side squeeze through to the second phase in third place with three points from their three games.